Tooth decay, untreated cavities, recent dental work, or injuries can cause a tooth infection, or tooth abscess, at the tip or side of a tooth’s root.

 You may be able to find store-bought fenugreek tea bags to drink, but you can also make a potent solution to apply directly to the infected tooth for more relief.

 Heat one cup of water and add one teaspoon of ground fenugreek.
-Once the tea is cool, dip a cotton ball in it and apply to the painful area as needed.
+Once the tea is cool, dip a cotton ball in it and apply the wet tea bag to the painful area as needed.

 A do-it-yourself cold compress is a great way to relieve tooth pain and reduce swelling on the outside of your mouth.

-Because most typical ice packs are large and don’t bend, try making your own cold compress by wrapping ice in a clean washcloth or towel, then applying it on the outside of the painful area.
+Because most typical ice packs are large and don’t bend, try making your own cold compress by wrapping ice in a clean washcloth or towel to form a smaller ice pack, then applying it on the outside of the painful area.

-You can also use a bag of frozen vegetables or fruit.
+You can also use a bag of frozen vegetables, ice water, or fruit.
 Even an ice cube massaged directly on the sore gum can help reduce the pain of a tooth infection.

 Use this remedy as needed, up to several times a day.

-Hydrogen peroxide can be an effective disinfectant, including in the mouth.
+Hydrogen peroxide also has medicinal uses.
+They can be an effective disinfectant, including in the mouth.

-To help relieve a bacterial infection in your gums or mouth, make a mixture of equal parts 3% hydrogen peroxide and water.
-Swish the solution in your mouth for about a minute, then spit it out, being careful not to swallow the mixture.
-You can use the solution as needed a few times a day.
+To help relieve a bacterial infection in your gums or mouth, make a mixture of equal parts 3 percent hydrogen peroxide and water.
+Swish the hydrogen peroxide solution in your mouth for about a minute, then spit it out, be careful not to swallow the mixture.
+You can use the hydrogen peroxide rinse as needed a few times a day.

-While hydrogen peroxide can be a great way to reduce bacteria in the mouth, be careful to never put food-grade, or 35% concentration, hydrogen peroxide in your mouth.
+While hydrogen peroxide can be a great way to reduce bacteria and toxins in the mouth, be careful never to put food-grade, or 35% concentration, hydrogen peroxide in your mouth.

 Oil pulling, or swishing oil in your mouth, may help remove bacteria from the infected tooth.

-To practice oil pulling, take a bit of coconut oil or olive oil and swish it in your mouth as you would mouthwash.
+To practice oil pulling, take a bit of coconut oil, oregano oil, or olive oil and swish it in your mouth as you would mouthwash.
 Oil pulling supposedly works best on an empty stomach, so try it in the morning before breakfast.

-While there isn’t extensive scientific evidence supporting oil pulling, one 2017 study suggests it can help with mouth ailments such as bleeding gums and bad breath, and that it may be effective at reducing bacteria.
+While there isn’t extensive scientific evidence supporting oil pulling, one 2017 study suggests it can help with mouth ailments such as bleeding gums, gum disease, and bad breath and that it may be effective at reducing bacteria.

 Many people use essential oils, the distilled essence of a plant, to relieve everyday aches and pains.

-Certain essential oils have antibacterial properties, so they may be useful for helping with a tooth infection.
+Certain essential oils serve medicinal purposes – they have antibacterial properties, so they may be useful for helping with a tooth infection.